andrewchaa/til/git/git.md

 ```
 brew install git

-rm -rf ~/.ssh                // if you want to delete the existing key
+rm -rf ~/.ssh                 #if you want to delete the existing key
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

-eval "$(ssh-agent -s)"        // start the ssh-agent in the background
+eval "$(ssh-agent -s)"        #start the ssh-agent in the background
 Agent pid 59566

-ssh-add -K ~/.ssh/id_rsa .    // Add your SSH key to the ssh-agent
+ssh-add -K ~/.ssh/id_rsa .    #Add your SSH key to the ssh-agent
-                              // Use -K option to add it to Mack Keychain
+                              #Use -K option to add it to Mack Keychain

-pbcopy < ~/.ssh/id_rsa.pub    // Copy the SSH key to your clipboard.
+pbcopy < ~/.ssh/id_rsa.pub    #Copy the SSH key to your clipboard.
 ```